Callback-Jack/MVVM_NewsApp/README.md

 ### How to view the project:

-- you can either use my online demo page: <a href="https://android-app-demo-page.netlify.app" target="_blank">https://android-app-demo-page.netlify.app</a>.
+- you can either use my online demo page: https://android-app-demo-page.netlify.app.
   (current account status only allow one user at a time, if the load fails or the queue is full, please just wait a bit and refresh the page)
 - Or download the MVVM_NewsApp.apk file and install on an android device or a simulator.
 - Or clone the project and open it in Android Studio.